okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rate-limits/index.md

 ![Displays the rate limits dashboard to show the trendline with burst rate limits.](/img/BRLoverview.png)

-When a burst rate limit event occurs, the system log event, `system.org.rate_limit.burst`, is triggered and email notifications are generated.
+When a burst rate limit event occurs, the system log event, `system.org.rate_limit.burst`, is triggered and an email notification is generated.

 ![Displays the email to notify the admin of a burst rate limit event.](/img/BRLemail.png)